Georgia Tech Yellow Jackets baseball

 The Georgia Tech Yellow Jackets baseball team represents the Georgia Institute of Technology in NCAA Division I college baseball.
 Along with most other Georgia Tech athletic teams, the baseball team participates in the Atlantic Coast Conference.
-The Yellow Jackets play their home games in Russ Chandler Stadium and they are currently coached by Danny Hall.
+The Yellow Jackets play their home games in Russ Chandler Stadium and they are currently coached by James Ramsey.

 History

 Baseball is a very successful sport at Georgia Tech, where it is one of the premier baseball teams in the NCAA.
 Georgia Tech baseball is notable for its high-scoring offenses and stout defenses.
 Before Tech had its own baseball field, it played at Brisbine Park.

+A notable game was played in 1916, when the Cumberland College Bulldogs routed the Yellow Jackets 22-0.
+Seeking to avenge this loss, Georgia Tech baseball coach John Heisman, who was also the football coach at the time, invoked the two schools' previously-agreed-upon scheduling contract that obligated Cumberland to play Georgia Tech in football.
+The resultant game became the most lopsided victory ever in the history of college football, carrying a score of 222-0 in favor of Georgia Tech.

 The team's success is guided by head coach Danny Hall.
 Danny Hall has coached Tech since 1994 and has posted 1,039 wins over that span.
 He has led Georgia Tech to 20 years of NCAA regional play and its only three College World Series appearances in 1994, 2002, and 2006.

 The baseball team, under Hall, has become an annual contender for the ACC regular season and tournament titles winning each four and three times respectively.